Acne is a common skin problem and can have a significant impact on one’s quality of life. Hence, prompt and apt treatment is necessary.

 • Excessive consumptions of dairy products such as low fat/skim milk, cheese etc.

-• A diet which has low glycaemicindex, more fiber, more zinc, selenium, chromium is helpful in acne.
+• A diet which has more fibre, fruits, adequate water intake, low glycaemic index foods is helpful in acne.

-• Stress leads to aggravation of acne while acne itself can lead to distress.
+• Stress leads to aggravation of acne while acne itself can lead to distress causing a vicious cycle.

 • Smoking is one of the major culprits in acne flares these days.

 • Seasonal changes also play an important role.
 Prolonged exposure to sunlight, high humidity conditions , excessive sweating are responsible for flare of acne during the summer season.

 • Application of multiple skin products ,heavy makeups, thick moisturisers etc. with comedogenic ingredients such as coconut oil, almond oil, olive oil , linseed oil, oleic acid, beeswax, cocoa butter, isopropyl myristate , stearyl alcohol, lanolin, butyl stearate etc .